The Island of Dr. Moreau (1977 film): Plot

-After the Bull-Man (Bob Ozman) kills a tiger, Moreau intends to take it to the "house of pain", his laboratory, as punishment.
-The Bull-Man panics and runs.
+The following day, Braddock takes a rifle and leaves the compound, determined to see how the hybrid creatures live.
+He enters a cave and finds several of them.
+The Sayer of the Law, an Ape-Man, speaks the three laws the scientist passed on to them: no going around on all fours; no eating of human flesh; and no taking of other life.
+A Tiger-Man attacks Braddock; only to be captured by Montgomery.
+Moreau has the Tiger-Man dragged to his laboratory which the man-beasts call "the House of Pain" as punishment for breaking the law.

+Braddock objects to Moreau's oppressive treatment of the man-beasts.
+Moreau replies by lecturing his views of compassion as a weakness and humanity's superiority over animals, and justified himself by saying how eating flesh would revert the man-beasts further and cause them to turn on humanity.
+He injects the Tiger-Man to humanize him further.

+A Bull-Man objects to the laws, believing it is better to be an animal.
+In a tantrum, he kills a tiger; provoking Moreau who leads a hunt.
 Braddock finds it in the jungle, badly injured, where it begs him to kill it rather than return it to the lab.
 Braddock shoots it.
-This has the effect of angering the man-beasts as Braddock has broken the law of killing.
+This angers the man-beasts as Braddock has broken the law of killing.

-Convinced that Moreau is insane, Braddock prepares to leave the island with Maria.
+Outraged by Moreau's oppression, Braddock prepares to leave the island with Maria.
 Moreau stops them and straps Braddock to the table in his lab.
 He then injects him with another serum so that he can hear Braddock describe the experience of becoming animalistic.
 Caged, Braddock struggles to maintain his humanity.
-When Montgomery objects to this treatment and threatens Moreau's life, Moreau shoots him.
+When Montgomery objects to this treatment and threatens Moreau's life, Moreau shoots him with a pistol.

-Outside the compound, the angry man-beasts turn on Moreau because by killing Montgomery, he has broken the very law he expected them to follow.
+M'Ling reveals Montgomery's dead body to the man-beasts who turn on Moreau; realizing he was a fraud who was just using them.
 Moreau is mortally wounded at the compound's gate while trying to whip his attackers into submission.
-The man-beasts, now overpowered by their primitive instincts, go on a rampage to try and break into the compound and destroy the house of pain as the Sayer of the Law states "There is no law".
+The man-beasts, overpowered by their anger, go on a rampage; seeking to wipe out humanity.